Watches

 Price Comparison

-Rolex is often viewed as a more stable investment, while Hublot is recognized for its avant-garde designs and use of innovative materials, which often command a higher entry price at retail.
+Rolex is broadly seen as the more stable investment play.
+Hublot, recognized for its avant-garde designs and exotic materials, often commands a higher entry price at retail but tells a different story once the watch leaves the boutique.

 • Entry-Level Rolex (Oyster Perpetual): $5,000 – $7,000